tienshen/coreml-ep-performance-study/README.md

   - 2 transformer layers
   - Hidden size 128

-Our benchmark results across different models shows that we did achieve latency and throughput gains from utilizing models with reduced layers or hidden size.
-However, it did not bridge performance gap between CPU and CoreML.
+Our benchmark results across different models shows that latency and throughput improved from utilizing models with reduced layers or hidden size.
+However, CoreML consistently underperformed CPU by a wide margin even when model size was reduced.

 This motivates a deeper diagnosis.